de-soot/TF2-FPS-Config-With-Launch-Options/README.md

 -primarysound //windows and 2 speakers/headphones only, makes tf2 always use a direct hardware sound buffer format to reduce stuttering
--snoforceformat //windows only, no force setting hardware sound buffer format, fixes minor issues with -primarysound -freq 60//sets your monitor's refresh rate in tf2 to 60hz -dxlevel 81 //makes tf2 use a directx level of 8.1, which is more compatilble with slower pcs, to increase fps(at the cost of visual quality); it's a more stable version of dxlevel 80(which gives slightly more fps than dxlevel 81 for older hardware but has lighting and texture issues fixed by dxlevel 81.)
+-snoforceformat //windows only, no force setting hardware sound buffer format, fixes minor issues with -primarysound -freq 60//sets your monitor's refresh rate in tf2 to 60hz -dxlevel 81 //makes tf2 use a directx level of 8.1, which is more compatilble with slower pcs, to increase fps(at the cost of visual quality);
+            //it's a more stable version of dxlevel 80(which gives slightly more fps than dxlevel 81 for older hardware but has lighting and texture issues
+            //fixed by dxlevel 81.)

 Extra/Experimental Launch Options + Explaination:
 -nouserclip //forces tf2 to use software clipping instead of hardware user clip planes, fps increase or decreases depending on individual hardware